-When a hitch fails on a vehicle or trailer being towed, the results can be catastrophic with serious injuries and fatalities.
+When a hitch fails on a vehicle or trailer being towed, the results can be catastrophic with severe injuries and fatalities.
 In some cases, a hitch failure can be the result of a defective design, improper installation or driver inexperience.
 When a hitch fails, the trailer or towed vehicle separates from the hauling vehicle, which can cause it to break free and crash into oncoming traffic.

 Statistics maintained by the NHTSA (National Highway Traffic Safety Administration) indicate that an estimated 50,000 towing accidents occur every year.
-In 2007, there were more than 21,000 injuries and 450 fatalities caused directly or indirectly by a towing accident, including those caused by a hitch failure.
+In 2007, there were more than 21,000 injuries, and 450 fatalities caused directly or indirectly by a towing accident, including those caused by a hitch failure.

 - Manufacturing or design defect

 - Rusted component

 - Reckless driving behavior including traveling at excessive speed

 - Inadequately sized safety chains connected between the towed trailer and hauling vehicle